blaenk/blaenk.github.io/provider/notes/gdb.markdown

 ## Stepping

-Single-stepping is possible with the `next` command, where a execution proceeds one original-source-code-line --- i.e. 1 C++ line, not assembly --- at a time.
+Single-stepping is possible with the `next` command, where a execution proceeds one original-source-code-line (e.g. 1 C++ line) at a time.
 The `step` command is similar, but if the line is on a function call, it will enter that function's body if there are debugging symbols available for it, whereas `next` would step over it.

 Both `step` and `next` accept optional arguments specifying how far to step.